Updated for 2025

 3400 N. Beachwood Dr., Los Angeles, CA 90068

 What better way to get a sense of our city than on horseback?
 And on Christmas Day, you’ll enjoy a quieter, more relaxed L.A.
-Two tours are offered on Christmas Day — the Mulholland Trail Tour (one-hour tour providing “unforgettable views of the LA Basin and the Hollywood Sign”) and the Evening Mt.
-Hollywood Trail Tour (a “two-hour evening tour option with unbeatable views of all of Los Angeles”).
-(A few rules — Children must be at least 8 years old.
-Helmets are required.
+Three tours are offered on Christmas Day — the Mulholland Trail Tour (one-hour tour through Griffith Park with great views of the Hollywood Sign), the Mt.
+Hollywood Trail Tour (a two-hour tour providing 360 degree views of L.A.), and the Evening Mt.
+Hollywood Trail Tour (a two hour evening tour taking riders up to Mount Hollywood for stunning 360 degree views of the city).
+(A few rules to keep in mind — Children must be at least 8 years old.
 Maximum weight allowed is 240 pounds.)
-Reserve your spot online.
+Reservations may be made online.

 A Visit to Chinatown